SebastienBrach/Docker-phpMyAdmin/README.md

 # Docker-phpMyAdmin

- Get access to unlimited MySQL databases with ONE phpMyAdmin
+Get access to unlimited MySQL Servers with ONE phpMyAdmin